 Implementing Healthcare Safety Strategy

 Communication is vital in implementing a healthcare safety strategy.
 Managers and supervisors are at the forefront of this initiative as they have the responsibility to inform employees.
-Setting up the necessary signages in the facility, water cooler talks, and regular training can equip healthcare workers with adequate information to reduce workplace injuries and prevent work-related accidents and illness.
+Setting up the necessary signages in the facility, water cooler talks, appropriate cabinets and storage units (click here), and regular training can equip healthcare workers with adequate information to reduce workplace injuries and prevent work-related accidents and illness.
+Without these things, injuries and accidents occur that lead to personal injury cases – from this link, you can learn more about one company that deals with cases like this.

 Communication must be a two-way interaction, as feedback is necessary for the strategy to succeed.
 Managers should encourage fellow healthcare workers to report untoward incidents and take proactive rather than reactive steps to modify the healthcare safety strategy.
 Incidents and injuries require proper investigation and documentation to help managers modify the strategy to eliminate the recurrence of hazards and provide more suitable alternatives.